OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See controls for threats through use
 * DETECTODD.
 Implement tools to detect whether input is excentric or invalid - also called input validation (Datascience)

-  Purpose: by detecting odd input, input can be discarded (or corrected) to prevent unwanted model behaviour.
+  Purpose: by detecting odd input, input that is likely malicious can be discarded (or corrected) to prevent unwanted model behaviour.
 Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.

-  TODOGROUP: Look into methods of filtering adversarial attaqcks through purifiers/denoisers
+  TODOGROUP: Look into methods of filtering adversarial attacks through purifiers/denoisers in input.

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?

-* DETECTPERTUBATION.
+* DETECTADVERSARIAL.
 Implement tools to detect specific evasions e.g. patches in images.
 TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
 (Datascience)

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?